 Think about what looks best on you.
-Your wedding day is not the time to try new things and step out of your comfort zone.
+Your wedding day is not the time to try new things and step out of your comfort zone, even when it comes to non-traditional wedding dresses.
+Non traditional Wedding Dresses offer a unique opportunity to express your personal style and create a memorable wedding day look that truly reflects who you are.
 If you never wear red lipstick, don’t do it now.
 You want to be pretty, but above all, you want to be comfortable and confident in your own skin.

 Always do a trial run for hair and makeup a few weeks before the big event.
 If you don’t like it, there will be plenty of time to find a new style or even a new professional to help you.

 Less is more.
 A more natural look is always preferable when it comes to a bride’s choice of makeup, but don’t forget that many pictures are taken from a certain distance and makeup wears off as the night goes on, so don’t wear too little.